IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 1. Since we reduced the target percentage array to just a constant, our data now holds the largest shape, thus use it for iteration

-This operation has generated the same number of orders as we have elements in data:
+This operation has generated the same number of orders as we have elements in the data:

 ```pycon
 >>> np.product(symbol_wrapper.shape_2d)